What vitamins do horses need in their daily diet?

 - Vitamin A: Vital for maintaining healthy skin, a shiny coat, and good vision.
 It also supports the immune system.

 - Vitamin D: Crucial for calcium absorption, which is necessary for strong bones and teeth.
-Horses can synthesize sufficient amounts with adequate exposure to sunlight.
+Horses can synthesise sufficient amounts with adequate exposure to sunlight.

 - Vitamin E: Acts as a powerful antioxidant, protecting cells from damage and supporting muscle function and immune health.